dragona/android-intro/materials/readme.md

     - Keep track of the number of correct answers.
     - Show the score after the quiz is finished.

-3. Add a navigation mechanism:
-    - Add a next button to go to the next question.
-    - Add a previous button to go back to the previous question.

-4. Add a shuffle mechanism:
+3. Add a shuffle mechanism:
    - Shuffle the questions so that they appear in a random order each time the quiz is taken.
    - Ensure that each question is only asked once.

-5. Add a timer:
+4. Add a timer:
    - Add a timer to limit the time for each question.
    - Show the time remaining for each question.

-6. Add a submit button:
-    - Add a submit button that allows the user to submit their answers after the timer has run out.
-    - Show the score after the user submits their answers.

-7. Add a reset button:
+5. Add a reset button:
    - Add a reset button that allows the user to reset the quiz.
    - Reset the score, the current index, and the timer.

 This extension should provide a good starting point for beginner android app developers to practice.

 ## Let's add Add a scoring mechanism: